Harsha-Bhargav/linear-regression/README.md

 # linear-regression
-Building a linear regression from scratch
+Building a linear regression from scratch with closedform, gradient decent and stochastic options